-The first Jara Khan Horde was formed under a jara warlord named Mingrur.
-In the Year 77, his horde swept into the Singarban forest.
+The first Jara Horde was formed under the Jara warlord named Mingrur.
+In the Year 77, his horde swept into the Singarban Forest.
 This attack was quite advanced, with the Jara using heavy barges and pontoons to cross rivers and the Ašetal lake.
-The Horde of Mingrur broke-up after the forest's Theegan tribes made their escape into the great Synnbarri canyon.
-For failing to get the riches he promised, Mingrur was assassinated.
+The Horde of Mingrur broke-up after the forest's Theegan tribes retreated into the bowels of the Synnbarri Canyon.
+For failing to get the riches he promised, Mingrur was murdered by his own guards.

 The 20,000 to 30,000 jara of this horde was led by Bone Pounder.
 His horde made a deep foray into the Khazarkar Empire.
 In 1115, Bone Pounder came close to sacking the Khazarkar capital city Nibar-Pharân.
 Bone Pounder was killed in this battle.
 Without its leader, chaos ensued in the horde, and it broke-up.
 Some fled into the nature powered forest Mavraphas where they were changed into centaurs.
 The nature energy of this forest wiped away their villainous ways, making them more in-line with nature.